• Skip to primary navigation

 Ingredients

-• Carrot - try out other veggies that are good for roasting including sweet potato, squash, parsnips and aubergine/egg plant.
+• Carrot - try out other veggies that are good for roasting including sweet potatoes, squash, parsnips and aubergine/egg plant.

 • Honey - can be switched for maple syrup

-• Beluga lentils - I love to use beluga lentils in salads.
+• Beluga lentils - I love to use beluga caviar style lentils in salads.
 They have a delicious earthy taste and soft texture in addition to their striking caviar like appearence.
-They can be switched for green or brown lentils and there are also a number of grains that would work well in this salad including quinoa and freekah.
+They can be switched for french green lentils, brown or red lentils and there are also a number of grains that would work well in this salad including quinoa and freekah.

 carrots in roasting dish